epywiki/epywiki/README.md

 - Currently, the site only supports **Kenya**, as I focused on a geographical location I understood best.
 - Built with **vanilla CSS**, **JavaScript**, **PHP**, and **SQLite** for simplicity and portability.
-- Download the repository from GitHub and install it in `htdocs` (for Windows).
+- Download the repository from GitHub and install it in `xampp/htdocs` (for Windows).

 ## Users & Roles